lcdm-uiuc/info490-fa15/Week9/lesson3.md

 # Week 9 Lesson 3 #
 ## XML Data Format ##

-In this lesson, you will review a worked example that demonstrates how to work with different data sets to make an interesting data visualization known as a chloropleth.
-To do this we need to access web resources, parse an XML-based data format, extract meaningful data from a second web accessible resource, and combine it all into a new and interesting visualization.
+In this lesson, you will learn about what the XML Data format is, how to parse a document, and how to read and write an XML file.

 ###Objectives ###
 By the end of this lesson, you will be able to: